What Are Long Term Liabilities?

 #2 – Long-Term Borrowings

-Below is the long term liability example of Starbucks Debt.
+Below is the long-term liability example of Starbucks Debt.

 source: Starbucks SEC Filings

-- Bonds or Debentures which bears a specific amount of fixed interests are generally borrowed from the market bearing a fixed amount of interest repayable by the Company.
-Bondholders are not bothered with the profitability of the company, they are obliged to get money till the company is declared as insolvent.
+- Bonds or DebenturesBonds Or DebenturesBonds and debentures are both fixed-interest debt instruments.
+Bonds are generally secured by collateral, have lower interest rates, and are issued by both companies and the government.
+Debentures are raised for long-term financing and are normally issued by public companies only., which bear a specific amount of fixed interests, are generally borrowed from the market bearing a fixed amount of interest repayable by the company.
+Bondholders are not bothered with the profitability of the company.
+They are obliged to get the money until the company is declared insolvent.

-- Other than Bonds Borrowings can be made from institutions or Banks (Term as a loan) with a pre-decided date.
-Failure to pay the loan within stipulated time along with interest could force to pay a penalty fee by the company.
-Thus, a high borrowing amount is generally a bad signal for a company and it becomes worse if the Business cycle changes.
+- Other than Bonds, Borrowings can be made from institutions or Banks (Term as a loan) with a pre-decided date.
+Failure to pay the loan within the stipulated time, along with interest, could force the company to pay a penalty fee.
+Thus, a high borrowing amount is generally a bad signal for a company, and it becomes worse if the Business cycleBusiness CycleThe business cycle refers to the alternating phases of economic growth and decline. changes.

 #3 – Deferred-Tax Liabilities

-Tax liabilities can be terms as the tax which a company is obliged to pay in case of profits made.
+Tax liabilities can be terms of the tax a company is obliged to pay in case of profits made.
 Thus, when a company pays a lesser tax on a particular financial year, the amount should be repaid in the next financial year.
-Till then the liability is treated as the deferred tax which is repayable with next financial year.
+Till then, the liability is treated as the deferred taxDeferred TaxDeferred Tax is the effect that occurs in a firm as a result of timing differences between the date when taxes are actually paid to tax authorities by the company and the date when such tax is accrued.
+Simply put, it is the difference in taxes that arises when taxes due in one of the accounting period are either not paid or overpaid., which is repayable within the next financial year.

-For example, Company HR Ltd. made a profit of $20,000 in FY17-18 and paid a tax of $5000 (assuming 25% tax rate), but later the company realized that the tax-slab is 28%.
-Then, in this case, $600 has to be paid along with next year’s tax payment.
+For example, Company HR Ltd. made $20,000 in FY17-18 and paid a tax of $5000 (assuming a 25% tax rate), but later the company realized that the tax slab was 28%.
+So then, in this case, $600 must be paid along with next year’s tax payment.

 #4 – Long-Term Provision